TheFurryDevil/hasiboundlite/README.md

 - show your own characters (local entities) name when holding the highlight key `tweaks.show_local_names`
 - render gui ontop of debug `tweaks.interface_over_debug`
 - fix chatbubble movement delay
+- players can't kick you out of seats anymore

 ## Config
 The DLL uses its own config that can be modified ingame using commands.